 Talk to any local about food, and they’ll quickly start recommending their favorite poke (fresh fish salad) place to you.
 There are a lot of subjective details to poke — do you like it with or without mayo?
 Green or Maui onions?
 A lot of little shoyu? — but one non-negotiable is freshness.

-So, I’m sharing the three places with the freshest poke in the greater Kaimuki neighborhood (see Tamura’s and ‘Ono Seafood); the final decision is up to you!
+So, I’m sharing the three places with the freshest poke in the greater Kaimuki neighborhood (see Tamura’s and ‘Ono Seafood); the final decision is yours!

 Chef Ed Kenney helped reshape the modern Oahu food scene away from PacRim everything to a farm-to-table focus when he opened the now-closed Town over 15 years ago.
 Ed’s latest addition to the Kaimuki food scene was the restaurant Mud Hen Water.